 9. Do not forget your CTAs

 Ultimately, you want to create content that ranks and converts as well.
 When evaluating content performance, conversion is the metric that B2B marketers rely on the most, cited by 70% of professionals in the Content Marketing Institute’s annual survey.
-So it’s no surprise that SEO content typically includes calls to action (CTAs) encouraging the readers to:
+So it’s no surprise that SEO writing typically includes calls to action (CTAs) encouraging the readers to:

 - Download a white paper

 - Read a case study

 ❌ Do NOT have vague CTAs such as “read here,” “learn more,” and “click here.”
 These generic CTAs don’t compel interest, and Google doesn’t like them either.

 We recommend adding at least two CTAs if you are writing a 1,000-word blog post.

 1. Include what we call a “mid-post CTA” inviting the readers to explore a related topic in your resource center.
 For example, you could have a CTA linking to another blog post.
 Make sure you are using actionable language so your readers know what is expected from them.
 And try to make your CTAs exciting.
 Simply saying “Learn more” is a bit boring.
 Here’s an example we like: